AbdullahRizwan101/CTF-Writeups/HackTheBox/Chatterbox.md

 ## Rustscan

-I first ran rustscan because it was taking way longer for nmap to scan ports
+I first ran rustscan because it was taking way longer for nmap to scan all ports

 ```bash
 rustscan --batch-size 45000 -a 10.10.10.74